rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/tree_search.png">
 </p>

 For items like fasteners, use **Tree Search**.
 Navigate to the desired item, select a material, then right-click and choose an action.
 If the part is not already in the library, the program creates it.
-(Unless the toolbar `Save in` option is set to `Assy Dir` or `Other`, in which case it prompts for a name and location.)
 The possible actions are:

 - `Add to assembly`  Adds the part to the assembly and activates the `Place part` command.
 - `Replace selected`  Replaces a selected part in the assembly.